A mammogram is a type of X-ray of the breast. Your doctor may order a screening mammogram as a routine check.

 If you have breast implants, you should still have screening mammograms.
 Even with implants, mammography is an effective way to screen for breast cancer.
 It’s harder to find abnormalities with implants, though.
 There’s also a slight risk of implant rupture during a mammogram.

 Talk to your doctor about your BI-RADS score.
-They can walk you through your results and makes recommendations for future tests or treatment.
+They can walk you through your results and make recommendations for future tests or treatment.

 |BI-RADS score||What it means|